 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-1. What is HIP 2.0?
+What is HIP 2.0?

 Through HIP 2.0, Indiana will preserve the core principals of HIP while working to:

-3. What is consumer-driven health care?
+What is consumer-driven health care?

 Consumer-driven health care (CDHC) plans pair high deductible health plans with health savings accounts (HSAs) or similar products to pay for initial health care expenses or deductibles.
-The high-deductible health plan (HDHP) protects them from catastrophic medical expenses, while the deductible exposes them to the costs of their care and engages them to manage their use of services appropriately.
+The high-deductible health plan (HDHP) protects them from catastrophic medical expenses, while the deductible exposes members to the costs of their care and engages them to manage their use of services appropriately.
 The design is referred to as "consumer-driven health care" because basic and routine costs are paid by the patient-managed account versus the insurance company.
 This promotes consumer behavior by giving patients greater control over their own health budgets and the health care they receive.
 The use of CDHPs fosters competition in the marketplace as patients become active consumers and providers compete to provide services, lowering prices and increasing quality.

-The State of Indiana has a long history of success with the consumer-driven health care model.
+The state of Indiana has a long history of success with the consumer-driven health care model.
 The original consumer-driven health care concept was piloted by Hoosier Patrick Rooney who played a key role in winning congressional authorization for HSA accounts in 2003.
 Perhaps due to its status as a pioneer of the consumer-driven model, Indiana ranks highly among states in consumers covered by high deductible health plans attached to Health Savings Accounts.
 Studies show that employer adoption of the consumer-driven model considerably decreases total health care spending.
 Consumer-driven plans are also popular among employees.
 About 96 percent of Indiana state employees have voluntarily elected to enroll in a consumer-driven health plan option.
-In its first four years of offering consumer-driven health plan options to state employees, the State has saved 10.7 percent annually, as employees used hospital emergency departments at lower rates, had fewer physician office visits, lower prescription costs and a higher generic medication dispensing rate.
+In its first four years of offering consumer-driven health plan options to state employees, the state saved 10.7 percent annually, as employees used hospital emergency departments at lower rates, had fewer physician office visits, lower prescription costs and a higher generic medication dispensing rate.

 HIP 2.0 will not raise taxes for Hoosiers.
 The federal government contributes to the program costs, and the state cost of expanding HIP between 2015 and 2020 is $1.5B.
 The State cost will be fully funded through Indiana’s existing cigarette tax revenue, and through support from Indiana’s hospitals, Hoosier taxpayers are further protected by annual contributions into the HIP trust fund to ensure appropriate reserves.

-7. What will happen if federal funding is reduced?
+What will happen if federal funding is reduced?

 The waiver submission is conditioned on the availability of enhanced federal matching funds and the continuation of hospital support for the program.
 If either funding source is reduced at any point during the five-year waiver period, the HIP 2.0 will automatically terminate for the new expansion population.